 Despite all of these fancy names, there are really just two core types of cracklins: hard and tender.

-In recent years, we’ve seen an explosion of interest in both cracklins and pork rinds thanks to gluten-free and low-carb diets.
-More specifically, ketogenic diet practitioners flock to cracklins for their high fat and low carbohydrate content.
+In recent years, we've seen an explosion of interest in both cracklins and pork rinds thanks to gluten-free and low-carb diets.
+More specifically, ketogenic diet practitioners flock to pork rinds and cracklins for their high fat and low carbohydrate content.

 Even better, cracklins continue the historic tradition of utilizing every piece of the hog to minimize waste.
 Who can't admire that?!